Use the

 HOME > Japan’s Local Treasures > Nakatsugawa, the town of ji-kabuki

-Though performed by amateur actors, ji-kabuki, a countryside version of kabuki theatre is an art form in its own right.
+Though performed by amateur actors, ji-kabuki, a rural version of kabuki theater, is an art form in its own right.

-Kabuki, a UNESCO Intangible Heritage of Humanity, has a history of over 400 years.
-First performed in the early 17th century, the traditional art form boomed in cities during the Edo Period (1603-1868), with its troupes of professional actors often invited to rural areas of Japan to perform on makeshift stages at shrines.
+Kabuki, an Intangible Heritage of Humanity designated by UNESCO, has a history of over 400 years.
+First performed in the early 17th century, the traditional art form boomed in cities during the Edo period (1603-1867), and troupes of professional actors were often invited to rural areas of Japan to perform on makeshift stages at shrines.

-Inspired by these performances, ji-kabuki, a form of amateur dramatics, emerged in the countryside, with farmers and townspeople emulating professional actors, but with their own, more down-to-earth styles.
+Inspired by these performances, ji-kabuki, a form of amateur theater, emerged in the countryside, with farmers and townspeople emulating professional actors, but with their own, more down-to-earth styles.

 Nakatsugawa in eastern Gifu is home to six ji-kabuki preservation organizations that stage performances every year.
 It also houses three playhouses, founded around 120 years ago, and the 19th-century Kashimo Meijiza, one of few extant traditional theaters featuring a revolving stage and runway.

-If your trip does not coincide with a ji-kabuki performance, head to Kashimo Meijiza, a wooden, village theater built in 1874.
-Surrounded by rice fields, it is a beautiful location to learn about traditional Japanese architecture and both professional and ji-kabuki performances.
+If your trip does not coincide with a ji-kabuki performance, head to Kashimo Meijiza, a wooden village theater built in 1874.
+Surrounded by rice fields, it is a beautiful place to learn about traditional Japanese architecture and both professional and ji-kabuki performances.

 Please Choose Your Language